pimcore/pimcore/doc/Development_Documentation/13_Installation_and_Upgrade/07_Updating_Pimcore/01_Upgrade_from_4_to_5/02_Migrate_for_Compatibility_Bridge.md

 - Execute the [`migration.sh`](./migration.sh) script with following sytax `./migration.sh <PATH TO PIMCORE ROOT>`.
 This script does following things for you:
   - move old `pimcore` folder to `pimcore4`
-  - download latest Pimcore 5 build and extracts it
+  - download latest Pimcore 5 build and extract it
   - create several necessary directories
   - move config files to new locations
   - move class files to new location